aboudard/springboot-module-federation/README.md

 ## How to run

-The project hosts a sungle Spring Boot application.
+The project hosts a single Spring Boot application.
 The `/application` folder contains the Angular application.
 The `/library` folder contains a micro frontend application.